How to Plan a Vegetable Garden

 Here's all you need to know about what to plant in a garden filled with vegetables.

 Starting a vegetable garden at home is an easy way to save money -- that $2 tomato plant can easily provide you with 10 pounds of fruit over the course of a season.

-Planting a garden with vegetables also gives you the pleasure of savoring a delicious, sun-warmed tomato fresh from the garden.
-In almost every case, the flavor and texture of varieties you can grow far exceed the best grocery store produce.
+But planting a garden with vegetables also gives you the pleasure of savoring a delicious, sun-warmed tomato fresh from the garden.
+In almost every case, the flavor and texture of varieties you can grow far exceed grocery store produce.

 Plus, growing vegetables can be fun.
 It's a great way to spend time with children or have a place to get away and spend time outdoors in the sun.

 Learning what to plant in a garden with vegetables, and how to tend them for the best harvest, is probably easier than you think.
 If you plan it right, you can enjoy a beautiful garden full of the fruits of your labor -- without having to spend hours and hours tending it.
 Planting a garden that includes vegetables and flowers means you've combined natural companions, and that can turn a potential eyesore into an attractive landscape feature.
 Read on for more!

 At first, when deciding what to plant in a garden with vegetables, it's best to start small.
 Many gardeners get a little too excited at the beginning of the season and plant more than they need -- and end up wasting food and feeling overwhelmed by their garden.

 So first, take a look at how much your family will eat when you think about how to plan a vegetable garden.
 Keep in mind that vegetables such as tomatoes, peppers, and squash keep providing throughout the season -- so you may not need many plants to serve your needs.
 Other vegetables, such as carrots, radishes, and corn, produce only once.
 You may need to plant more of these.